konflux-ci/e2e-tests/tests/e2e-demos/Readme.md

 ## Test Generator

-The test suites in e2e-demo-suite are generated dinamycally using ginkgo specs.
+The test specs in e2e-demo-suite are generated dynamically using ginkgo specs.
 To run the demo you need to use the default yaml located in `$ROOT_DIR/tests/e2e-demos/config/default.yaml`.

 Also it is possible to create your own yaml following the next structure: